casanova-lab/GMUSCLE/README.md

 - from gene-edited products in other organisms, for which the users only need to provide the organism’s reference genome to run GMUSCLE.

 ## References
-- [*Zhang P, et al.* Genotyping MUltiplexed-Sequencing of CRISPR-Localized Editing (GMUSCLE): an experimental and computational approach to analyze CRISPR-edited cells.
-The CRISPR Journal.
-(2023)](https://www.liebertpub.com/doi/10.1089/crispr.2023.0021)
+- *Zhang P, Yang R, Abel L, Casanova JL.* Genotyping MUltiplexed-Sequencing of CRISPR-Localized Editing (GMUSCLE): an experimental and computational approach to analyze CRISPR-edited cells.
+[The CRISPR Journal](https://www.liebertpub.com/doi/10.1089/crispr.2023.0021).
+(2023)

 ## Contact
 > **Developer:** Peng Zhang, Ph.D.